 Designed for collage artists, professional development sessions focus on artist practice: topics include Collage in Theory; Copyright & Appropriation; Developing Context; Collaboration; and Collage in Presentation.
 Using stories they identify from their own communities, Residents will make a body of work (a collage or series of collages).
-From this body of work, a large-format print will be shown in exhibition at MERZ Gallery in Sanquhar, Scotland in September 2023 as part of the Celebration of Folklore.
 After the residency, work from this body of work and a statement (or story) for inclusion in a book about folklore will be published by Kolaj Institute in 2024.

 This Residency is part of Kolaj Institute’s Folklore Program.
 Learn more about the Folklore Program HERE.

 Kolaj Institute is excited to announce the twelve artists from India, Chile, Canada, the United Kingdom, and across the United States that were selected to participate in the virtual residency.